-To validate the SMS’s latency of our application, the values will be compared with the delivery and sending times measured on the ArQoS NG probes.
-The figure 5.5 depicts, the time of sending an SMS to the SMS Center and the delivery time to the destination number, varying the mobile technology of the devices.
+To validate the SMSs latency measured by the new application, the values were compared with the delivery and sending times measured on the ArQoS NG probes.
+Figure 5.5 depicts the time that an SMS spent until it reaches the SMS Center, as sending time and to the destination number as the delivery time, varying the mobile technology of the devices.
 The tests were performed in the same operator’s network.